This work is available for countries where copyright is Life+50 or in the USA (published before 1923).

 Source: http://www.gutenberg.org/ebooks/24201

-Copyright: This work is available for countries where copyright is Life+50 or in the USA (published before 1923).
+Copyright: This work is available for countries where copyright is Life+70 and in the USA.

 Sherlock Holmes, the greatest detective in literature did not stand alone.
 This list contains some of his predecessors, contemporaries and heirs.